sfchronicle/sf-od-tracker-data/README.md

 1. Overdose death rates in California counties with 100,000+ population in 2020 File name: `ca_od_counties_100k.csv`
-Source: California Department of Public Health Overdose Surveillance Dashboard Update frequency: Yearly
+Source: California Department of Public Health Overdose Surveillance Dashboard/Centers for Disease Control and Prevention Update frequency: Yearly
+Note: These death rates are lower than the calculated rates in San Francisco-specific tables because of the differences in how the CDC defines overdose deaths.

 2. Overdose death rates in the Bay Area’s nine counties from 2011 to 2020 File name: `bay_area_od_counties.csv`
-Source: California Department of Public Health Overdose Surveillance Dashboard Update frequency: Yearly
+Source: California Department of Public Health Overdose Surveillance Dashboard/Centers for Disease Control and Prevention Update frequency: Yearly
+Note: These death rates are lower than the calculated rates in San Francisco-specific tables because of the differences in how the CDC defines overdose deaths.

 3. Overdose and fentanyl-involved death rates in selected U.S. metro areas in 2020 File name: `us_od_metro.csv`